SERVING THE GREAT LAKES BAY REGION IN MICHIGAN

 Every year too many highly adoptable animals are euthanized in county animal control centers and shelters simply because they have no foster or forever homes to go to.
 By taking a foster animal into your home you can literally save an animal’s life and give it a chance to become the beloved family pet and companion it longs to be.
 By fostering an animal you are making a real difference.

 As a guardian you will be expected to provide a safe home, food, and daily care to your animal.
 You should interact with your animal as a way to socialize it and get it ready for adoption.
 You will also be expected to make your animal available for participation in GLBAS-scheduled foster events to expose it to potential adopters.

-The average stay in a foster home is a few weeks to a few months, sometimes longer.
-Foster Guardians can help the process by taking their foster animal to scheduled events, training the foster in basic obedience and manners, and providing lots of pictures for online exposure.
-We are dedicated to finding forever homes for all of our foster animals as quickly as possible.
+The average stay in a foster home ranges from a few weeks to a few months, depending on the situation.
+In certain cases it may be longer than a few months.
+Foster guardians can speed the adoption process along by taking their foster animals to scheduled events and providing lots of photos and descriptions for exposure on GLBAS’ social media pages.
+GLBAS is dedicated to finding forever homes for all of our foster animals as quickly as possible.

 GLBAS pays for all veterinary care related to a foster animal, including physical check-ups, scheduled vaccinations, and other necessary visits and procedural costs.
 These costs will be billed directly to GLBAS; there is no need for you to pay the bills and submit for reimbursement.
 The foster guardian is expected to pay for basic care items such as food, litter, bedding, and toys.